We don’t see credit union members,

 We see banking differently.

 Vision Credit Union Ltd. is a community credit union with over 37,000 members across Alberta.
-Over the past 70 years, Vision has evolved from a single branch in Camrose with assets of $178, to become the province’s third largest credit union with 24 branches and assets over $2.3 billion.
+Over the past 70 years, Vision has evolved from a single branch in Camrose with assets of $178, to become the province’s second largest credit union with 24 branches and assets over $2.3 billion.

 Vision is rooted in communities where agriculture is the bread-and-butter of the economy.
 Many of us are farmers and ranchers too.
 We pride ourselves on understanding the financial needs of our members and on sharing the profits.

 Vision Credit Union Ltd. is a community credit union with over 36,000 members across Alberta.
-Over the past 70 years, Vision has evolved from a single branch in Camrose with assets of $178, to become the province’s third largest credit union with 23 branches and assets over $2 billion.
+Over the past 70 years, Vision has evolved from a single branch in Camrose with assets of $178, to become the province’s second largest credit union with 23 branches and assets over $2 billion.

 Vision is rooted in communities where agriculture is the bread-and-butter of the economy.
 Many of us are farmers and ranchers too.
 We pride ourselves on understanding the financial needs of our members and on sharing the profits.